simeononsecurity/simeononsecurity.ch/content/articles/mitigating-human-error-data-breaches/index.en.md

 ## Conclusion
-In conclusion, human error is a leading cause of data breaches, with potentially devastating consequences for businesses and individuals.
+Wrapping up, human error is a leading cause of data breaches, with potentially devastating consequences for businesses and individuals.
 Prioritizing data security, training employees, and implementing robust cybersecurity measures are essential steps in reducing this risk.

 ## References
 - [General Data Protection Regulation (GDPR)](https://eur-lex.europa.eu/eli/reg/2016/679/oj)